bifurcation/semver/draft-claise-semver.md

 We start from the premise that a working group controls a version-controlled repository (e.g., Git, SVN, etc.) for a structured specification (not formatted as an Internet-Draft), and can "tag" commits in the repository as having certain version numbers.
+We assume that there is one repository per specification, so that version tags don't need to specify which specification they refer to.

 The recommended structure for semantic versions follows the widely-used three-part convention, with an additional field for use in working group